Notice to Students

 - When the university is closed

-Leave a message on the Law Student Support or Dean’s Office voicemail, or contact GGU security services by calling 442-7093.
+Leave a message on the Law Student Affairs or Dean’s Office voicemail, or contact GGU security services by calling 442-7093.

 Students with a security problem, including lost or stolen articles, should contact the switchboard operator by dialing “0” from a campus phone or 442‐7000 from an outside phone.
 After regular hours (after 10 pm Monday through Friday and after 3:30 pm on weekends) a GGU security staff member may be contacted by calling 442-7093.

 As a courtesy, the university operates a security escort service to accompany students from the university to their means of transportation after dark, within a reasonable distance.
 To request an escort, students may either call the operator or go to the information desk on the first floor.
 While it is unusual, sometimes (typically on Friday evenings) no escorts are available.
 Students should arrange in advance for escorts on weekends.

 Escort service maps, which show the range of service, are available from the information desk in the first floor lobby.

 The university’s lost and found area is located at the Business Services and Facilities Office front counter in room P-63 (on the Plaza Level).
 Items can be turned in or retrieved from that office during its normal hours of operation.
 The front counter is open from 10 am to 7 pm, Monday through Friday.
 At all other times, please contact the operator by dialing “0” from a campus phone or 442-7000 from an outside phone for additional information and assistance.
 Students also may check with Law Student Affairs about lost items.

 Personal Property Insurance

 The Law School does not assume responsibility for loss or damage to personal property belonging to students.
 Students should inspect their own insurance policies to determine any such coverage.